ScribbleDribble/Echo_Chat/README.md

 In the root directory of the project, run the following commands in the terminal.

-Build the project
+1| Build the project.

 `cmake CMakeLists.txt`

 `make`

-Run server
+ 2| Run the server and client executables.

 `./server <port num> `

-Compile client and run client

-`g++ client.cpp -o client -lpthread`

 `./client <port num>`